 What size breaker do I need for a stove and oven?

 To use an electric stove or oven, you need a circuit breaker that can handle the current needed by the appliance.
 The breaker that you need depends on the type of appliance you have.
 Older electric stoves and ovens may require a 30-amp circuit breaker.
 Larger electric stoves may need a 60-amp breaker.
 However, you can get away with a 30 amp breaker if your electric stove is old and does not use much power.
 The breaker should be wired with eight-gauge copper or aluminum wire and connected to a 220-volt four-prong plug.

 A single wall oven is used in the average household.
 For 240-volt power, it requires a 50-amp feeder.
 The wire used to feed this appliance goes into the main electrical panel through a copper wire.
 If you have a double wall oven, you need a 60-amp circuit breaker.
 The wire for this type of appliance is typically #8-gauge copper wire.

 Can I use 8 3 wire for my stove?

-When it comes to wiring a stove, you have two choices: 8/3 wire or 10/2 wire.
+When it comes to wiring a stove, you have two choices: 8/3 wire.
 The latter is a better choice for modern electric stoves.
 However, 8/3 wire is only suitable for residential use.
 This type of wire can only carry 50 Amps when it is used in a 3 conductor cable.
 If you are thinking about installing an electric stove in your kitchen, it is best to use the wire with a higher amperage rating.

 A stove that uses an electrical cord has a breaker to connect the wires to the main power source.
 Unless you have an electrical engineer on hand, it’s probably best to hire an electrician to make the necessary connections.
 In addition to replacing the cord, you may also want to install an electrical outlet.
 This plug outlet will have the same effect as a hardwired outlet, but you’ll need to know where to locate the terminal box.